Graphs with convex balls: Helly theorem

 A subset of vertices $S\subseteq V$ of $G$ is called a \emph{simplex} \cite{BaCh95} if any three vertices form an equilateral metric triangle and for any four vertices $u,v,w,x\in V$, we have $I(u, w)\cap I(v,x)=\varnothing$.
 Let $\sigma(G)$ be the supremum of the size of a simplex of $G$ and $\sigma_k(G)$ be the supremum of the size of a simplex of diameter at most $k$.

-It is easy to see that $h(G)$ and $\sigma(G)$ are always lower bounded by the clique number $\omega(G)=h_1(G)$ of $G$ and upper bounded by the Hadwiger number $\eta(G)$ (the size of the largest complete graph that can be obtained by contracting the edges of $G$) and that $h(G)$ and $\sigma(G)$ are not comparable in general.
+It is easy to see that $h(G)$ and $\sigma(G)$ are always lower bounded by the clique number $\omega(G)=h_1(G)$ of $G$ and are upper bounded by the Hadwiger number $\eta(G)$ \cite{DuMe} (the size of the largest complete graph that can be obtained by contracting the edges of $G$) and that $h(G)$ and $\sigma(G)$ are not comparable in general.
 However, it is shown in \cite{BaCh95} that $h(G)\leq \sigma(G)$ holds for graphs with equilateral metric triangles and that $h(G)=\sigma(G)=\omega(G)=h_1(G)$ holds for weakly modular graphs.
 We adapt their proof scheme to establish that $h(G)=h_2(G)$ for graphs with convex balls.
 Notice that in graphs with convex balls, $h(G)$ may be much larger than the clique number.
-For example, the Petersen graph has Helly number 4 (see Fig. \ref{fig: Petersen} for an $h$-independent set of size 4) and clique number 2.
+The simplest such example is the 5-cycle which has clique number 2 and Helly number 3.
+Another example is the Petersen graph, which has Helly number 4 (see Figure \ref{fig: Petersen} for an $h$-independent set of size 4) and clique number 2.

 \tikzexternaldisable

 The main result of this section shows that the Helly number of a CB-graph can be defined locally:

 \begin{theorem} Let $G$ be a CB-graph.
 Then $h(G)=h_2(G)$.\end{theorem}